 You’ll have to have this same conversation many times.
 But each time, you’ll gain new insight into what might help right now and in the future.

 Keep track of what your child suggests could help in the moment.
-Then, speak with him about those ideas later when he isn’t experiencing a crisis.
+Then, speak with your child about those ideas later when your child isn’t experiencing a crisis.
 That way, you’ll be calmer and more able to really think about the ideas.
 And your child will develop strategies for the next time an issue occurs.

 Joe’s sensory processing issues didn’t go away, and they still flared up sometimes.
 But his relationship with his father got better.
 Joe’s dad was less frustrated, and he was able to help Joe calm down.
 Joe’s reactions also became less intense, so their family could function more easily.